interNFT/nft-rfc/nft-rfc-006.md

 **Extension**: A JSON-LD extension of the current document.
 The RDF statements in the extension are to be interpreted as if they were included in the current IID Document.
-For example, you might provide additional service endpoint definitions in an associated resource.
+For example, you might provide additional service endpoint definitions in an linked resource.
 Those endpoints can be verified as associated with that IID, but only by those parties who secure those definitions through other, privacy respecting means.